Eva Klabin House Museum

-History

 Eva Klabin

 Eva Klabin, born in São Paulo in 1903, was the eldest daughter of the Lithuanian immigrants Fanny and Hessel Klabin.
 Her father was one of the founders of Klabin, one of the leading paper industries of the country.
 In her teenage years, she lived in Germany with her family.
 After the World War I erupted, they were forced to move to Switzerland, where Eva attended a school in Neuchâtel.
 The family returned to Brazil in 1919, but Eva went back to Germany in 1922, escorting her mother, who underwent treatments for her health.
 Three years after her mother's death in 1926, Eva embarked to the United States to complete her studies.
 There, she attended the New York School of Secretaries and did voice over for a Paramount movie called Anybody's Woman.

 After returning to São Paulo, she married, in 1933, the Austrian-born Brazilian lawyer and journalist Paulo Rapaport and moved with him to Rio de Janeiro.
 In 1952, they bought the house where both would live for the rest of their lives, one of the first houses built around the newly urbanized Rodrigo de Freitas Lagoon.
 There, Eva started collecting artworks, sometimes relying on her husband support to acquire some objects.
 After Paulo's death in 1957, Eva wouldn't marry again.
 Childless, she devoted herself almost exclusively to the habit of collecting, making frequent travels to Europe to acquire new items.

 In the 1960s, with the growing of the collection, Eva decided to renovate and expand her house, while maintaining its original style.
 She would later become a prominent figure of Brazilian cultural and political life, as also a leading hostess in Rio de Janeiro, offering gala dinners to important guests, such as Harry Oppenheimer, Juscelino Kubitschek, David Rockefeller, Elie Wiesel, Henry Kissinger and Shimon Peres.
 After the fire which destroyed 70% of the collection of the Rio de Janeiro Museum of Modern Art in 1978, shocking the Brazilian artistic community, Eva started worrying about the future of her collection.
 She decided to hire experts to draw up an inventory of her holdings and conduct researches on individual itens.
 Following the steps of her sister, Ema Gordon Klabin, who had established the Ema Gordon Klabin Cultural Foundation in the same year that the fire happened, Eva started taking the legal measures required to establish her own foundation.
 Eva died in 1991, one year after the foundation was established.